kubevirt/community/design-proposals/api-review.md

 ## Motivation
-Since KubeVirt is reaching v1 soon and has already had some APIs with v1 version, implementing an API review process ensures code quality, usability, stability, and fosters community collaboration, ultimately leading to a successful and sustainable software ecosystem.
+Since KubeVirt has reached v1 and has some APIs with v1 version, implementing an API review process ensures code quality, usability, stability, and fosters community collaboration, ultimately leading to a successful and sustainable software ecosystem.